Life Tour: Filming

-MAYDAY LIFE 3D
+Mayday Life 3D

 On August 26, 2018, after the show in Beijing, the band held a press conference to announce the tour will be filmed and is set to be released in theaters as a movie in 2019.
 At the same day's show was the last day of filming, they decided to hold the press conference on this day.
 The band hope to express the real feelings to the audiences, so the movie will be released in 3D.

 Set list

-This set list is representative of the show on March 18, 2017 in Kaohsiung, Taiwan.
+This set list is representative of the show on March 18, 2017, in Kaohsiung, Taiwan.
 It does not represent all concerts for the duration of the tour.